 - This is a great option for dogs who are intolerant of beef or chicken.

-- It combines the convenience of dry food with the health benefits of high protein raw meats.
+- It combines the convenience of dry food with the health benefits of high protein dog food.

-- This is a particularly versatile type, as it can be served to your pooch as a meal, or saved and used as treats.
+- This is a particularly versatile type, as it can be served to your pooch as a meal, or saved and used as dog treat.

 - Some report that their dogs aren’t quite so keen on the taste of this option.
 Because of its lower price, some worry that the ingredients aren’t as high quality as some of our other options on the list.